JustinBLDang/Expanding-Upon-Host-Client-Topology/README.md

 # Expanding-Upon-Host-Client-Topology
 Inspired from the [Byzantine Problem](https://en.wikipedia.org/wiki/Byzantine_fault), my addition to the Host-Client Topology creates a solution for how developers can protect data integrity of games.
-This solution is beneficial to developers since it reduces networking costs drastically for games that can utilize this approach over server-client topologies.
+The approach to handling data is similar to the Byzantine General's problem, where a majority vote is used to determine what is correct.
+The majority state that clients broadcast will be distributed.

 Here is a video demo: